earlylalo/E-com/README.md

 # Table of Contents

-Click the link below to see the website live preview [Furry Friends website](https://earlylalo.github.io/E-com/)
+Click the link to see the website live preview
+[Furry Friends website](https://earlylalo.github.io/E-com/)